 The possibility of designing your life and choosing your path may seem impossible to some.
-Maybe your circumstances or early life experiences shaped you to believe that you are merely a victim of whatever life throws your way.
+Maybe your circumstances or early life experiences made you believe you are merely a victim of whatever life throws your way.
 Instead of stopping in your tracks and questioning what’s happening in your life, you drone on.

 Working…sleeping…eating…binging Netflix… You get the picture.

 The truth is that not everyone lives this way.
-I’m not necessarily talking about those who appear to have some sort of universal privilege.
-You know, the kind of person you might compare yourself to so that you can solidify your deeply rooted excuses as to why you can’t do or be whatever it is that you want to do or be.
+I’m not necessarily talking about those who appear to have some universal privilege.
+You know, the kind of person you might compare yourself to so that you can solidify your deeply rooted excuses as to why you can’t do or be whatever you want to do or be.

-I’m talking about “normal”, everyday folk who just believe and choose to design their life anyways.
+I’m talking about “normal” everyday folk who believe and choose to design their life anyways.
 No matter what!

 To be clear:

 The process of designing your life starts in your mind.

 The power to overcome problems, obstacles, and strongholds begins in the mind.

 “No problem can withstand the assault of sustained thinking,” Period!